KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Background

+The deep value of the statement is represented by node \code/wdv:_/.
+It has type \code/wikibase:QuantityValue/ and is connected to the unit mg/kg (\code/wd:Q21091747/), the lower-bound 4699, and the upper-bound 4701.
+The rank of the statement is connected via predicate \code/wikibase:rank/.

-Moving to qualifiers, predicate \code/pqv:P2121/ attaches to the statement the qualifier ``prize money'' (P2121) with value ``35{,}339 Swedish krona''.
-The value in this case is a deep value which is encoded using the reified node \code/wdv:_/.
-(The same technique is used to encode deep values occurring in the statement's main snak and within reference records.)
-Finally, predicate \code/prov:wasDerivedFrom/ attaches to the statement the reference record represented by node \code/wdref:_/.
-Its content (the snak ``reference URL'' (P854) with value ``\code|...about/amounts|'') is encoded using predicate \code/pr:P854/ and a (simple) IRI value.
+Moving to qualifiers, predicate \code/pq:P636/ connects the qualifier ``route of administration'' (P636) with value ``oral administration'' (\code/wd:Q285166/) to the statement.
+Finally, predicate \code/prov:wasDerivedFrom/ connects to the statement the reference record represented by node \code/wdref:_/.
+Its content (the snak ``reference URL'' (P854) with value ``\code|https://www.cdc.gov/...|'') is encoded using predicate \code/pr:P854/ and a (simple) IRI value.